How To Buy A Used Pellet Stove

 Visit Your Local Building Department

-clearance and venting information would also be helpful.
+with clearance and venting information would also be helpful.
 You can get all

-this information by visiting the stove manufacturer's website, downloading the owner's manual and
+this information by visiting the stove manufacturer's website, downloading the

-check references.
-If you have trouble finding an installer you could try a nationwide
+time to check references.
+If you have trouble finding an installer you could try a

 Choose Your Fuel and Stove Size